nuovodw/My100DaysOfCode/README.md

 _You **can** combine them_

-* Item 1
-* Item 2
-  * Item 2a
-  * Item 2b

-  1. Item 1
-1. Item 2
-1. Item 3
-   1. Item 3a
-   1. Item 3b

 Strikethrough
 Any word wrapped with two tildes (like ~~this~~) will appear crossed out.

-### Day 1: June 27, Monday
-**Today's Progress**: I've gone through many exercises on FreeCodeCamp.

-**Thoughts** I've recently started coding, and it's a great feeling when I finally solve an algorithm challenge after a lot of attempts and hours spent.

 **Link(s) to work**
 1. [Find the Longest Word in a String](https://www.freecodecamp.com/challenges/find-the-longest-word-in-a-string)